Eileen Valentino Flaxman

 For here I am,

-can't seem to tear myself away
+Can't seem to tear myself away

 Could it be that I see me...